Interested in being a Student Senator for the 2020-21 school year?

 The Halton District School Board is once again asking our schools to select representatives for the Student Senate.
 We are looking for students in Grades 7 to 12 from every school – a maximum of one student per elementary school, and a maximum of two students per secondary school.

-School principals have been asked to select student representatives by Wednesday September 20, 2017.
+School principals have been asked to select student representatives (date to to be posted later).
 Students interested in this opportunity should reach out to their principal to put themselves forward as a candidate.

 What is a Student Senator ?